 The Programme is an unusual one in that DFID has taken a very direct role in the implementation rather than just acting as a funder.
 The MTR team considered that the close attention to quality by DFID has led to a higher quality Programme that might otherwise have been the case.

-At times this close control have been a source of frustration to partners, as they waited for agreement on work plans.
+At times this close control has been a source of frustration to partners, as they waited for agreement on work plans.
 However, in a collaborative programme of this type, it is critical that there be broad agreement on the plans and that plans pay attention to the principles underlying the implementation.

 Managing challenges and risks